Skatteetaten/boober/DEVELOPMENT.md

 For example, if a property should only be available in a base-file or app-file then a set containing `AuroraConfigFileType.BASE` and `AuroraConfigFileType.App` should be passed.
   - By default `allowedFileTypes` is null, and will permit placing the configuration property in any file.
   - If `allowedFileTypes` is empty then the configuration property will be invalid in any file.

+#### Generation logic
+The interface provides two functions for generating resources: `generate` and `generateSequentially`.
+A feature should normally only implement the `generate` function which will be executed in parallel, if `generateSequentially` is implemented then `generate` should be omitted.
+The `generateSequentially` function is intended for resources where parallel generation may result in duplicate resources (for example shared databases [DatabaseFeature](./src/main/kotlin/no/skatteetaten/aurora/boober/feature/DatabaseFeature.kt)).

+The behavior of the generation logic may vary based on requirements.
+- some features may create the resource and AuroraResource
+- some features may create the AuroraResource and let other tooling create the resource
+- some features may create some of the necessary resources (such as secrets) and AuroraResource, and let other tooling create remaining resources.

 #### AuroraDeploymentSpec
 [AuroraDeploymentSpec](./src/main/kotlin/no/skatteetaten/aurora/boober/model/AuroraDeploymentSpec.kt) is a class passed to the functions `handlers`, `validate`, `generate` and `generateSequentially`.